Our Journalism

 Photos of the Year

-At the end of the year, our award-winning photographers reflect on their work and choose their favorites to showcase online and in special sections.
-Our partnership with the Portland Public Library puts the Press Herald’s work on display for the community to enjoy.
+At the end of the year, our award-winning photographers reflect on their work and choose their favorites to showcase on the Press Herald, Central Maine and Sun Journal websites and in special sections.